Double-density compact disc

-The double-density compact disc (DDCD) is an optical disc technology developed by Sony using the same laser wavelength as a compact disc, namely 780 nm.
-The format is defined by the Purple Book standard document.
+The double-density compact disc (DDCD) is an optical disc technology developed by Sony and Philips using the same 780 nm laser wavelength as a compact disc.
+The format was announced in July 2000 and is defined by the Purple Book standard document.
 Unlike the compact-disc technology it is based on, DDCD was designed exclusively for data, with no audio capabilities.

 For a 12 cm disc, it doubles the original 650 MB to 1.3 GB capacity of a CD on recordable (DDCD-R) and rewritable (DDCD-RW) discs by narrowing the track pitch from 1.6 to 1.1 micrometers, and shortening the minimum pit length from 0.833 to 0.623 micrometers.
 The DDCD was also available in read-only format (DDCD-ROM).
-The specification allowed for both 12 cm and 8 cm discs, although it appears no 8 cm media was ever released.
+The specification allowed for both 12 cm and 8 cm discs, although an 8 cm DDCD disc was never released.

 The technology, released years after rewritable DVD technology, failed to acquire significant market share.
 The only DDCD recorder introduced was the Sony CRX200E.
-While the initial launch price of the drive and the disc ($249 and $2-3 respectively) was lower than the prices of DVD-RW drives and media ($1000 and $10 respectively), an 85% increase in storage compared to the standard 700 MB CDs was not enough to entice customers.
+While the initial launch price of the drive and the disc ($249 and $2-3 respectively) were significantly lower than the prices of DVD-RW drives and media ($1000 and $10 respectively), the technology never prevailed over established DVD technology.
 A similar technology, however, was used in the GD-ROM discs primarily used for Sega Dreamcast software.
-DVD offered a significantly higher capacity - nearly four times more than DDCD-R with 4.7 GB on single layer discs and six and a half times more with 8.5 GB on double layer discs and would drop significantly in cost in the years after DDCD's launch.
+DVDs offered a significantly higher capacity - nearly four times more than DDCD-R with 4.7 GB on single layer discs and six and a half times more with 8.5 GB on double layer discs.
+The price of DVDs would drop significantly in the years following DDCD's launch.

-The DDCD technology was marked as 'legacy' in the 2006-edition of the SCSI Multimedia Commands set (MMC).
+The 2006 edition of the SCSI Multimedia Commands set labeled the DDCD technology as 'legacy'.

 Competition

-DDCD was part of a wave of technologies aimed at enhancing the compact disc, none of which managed to gain much market share.
+DDCD was part of a wave of technologies aimed at enhancing the original compact disc, none of which managed to gain widespread adoption.

-MultiLevel Recording (ML), developed in 1992 by Optex Corporation, was a proposed technology that never saw the light of the day.
+MultiLevel Recording (ML), developed in 1992 by Optex Corporation, was a proposed technology that never released publicly.
 It promised to burn 2 GB onto one CD and a couple of disc burners from TDK and Plextor were set for release in 2002 for $200 with discs costing around $2.
 No ML products were ever released.

-In September 2002, Sanyo announced it had achieved the same result as DDCD using standard CD-Rs with its HD-Burn technology.
-This allowed users to burn 1.4 GB on a standard 700 MB CD.
-However, the resulting CD could only be played back on DVD drives.
+In September 2002, Sanyo announced it had achieved the same result as DDCD using standard CD-Rs with its HD-BURN technology.
+This allowed 1.4 GB of data to be burned to a standard 700 MB CD.
+However, the resulting CD could only be played back on DVD drives with compatible firmware.

 In 2003, Plextor released a CD burner that utilized their proprietary GigaRec technology to allow users to burn a maximum of 980 MB on a standard 80-minute CD and 1.2 GB of a 99-minute CD.
 Like DDCD, the result was achieved by burning smaller pits.
-The resulting disc could be read perfectly on Plextor GigaRec drives.
-Results with reading the disc on other optical drives were mixed.
+The resulting disc could be read without fail on Plextor GigaRec drives.
+Reading the disc on other optical drives were mixed.